hoangtnm/docs/Optimize_Raspberry.md

 Sandisk Ultra A1 and Sandisk Extreme V30 A1 are always the best candiates for performance purposes.

-These microSD card is designed with `A1-rated` performance, which provides:
+These microSD card are designed with `A1-rated` performance, which provides:

 - Minimum Random Read of 1,500 IOPS (input/output operations per second)